17 Different Types of Snakes in Nebraska

 Smooth green snakes eat insects, invertebrates, and tiny salamanders.
 They seldom bite and are harmless.

-The fact that some hatchlings are blue and some adult snakes are blue after death is intriguing.
+It is intriguing that some hatchlings and some adult snakes are blue after death.
 The yellow pigment disappears, leaving the blue pigment.

 12. Red-bellied Snake